arjunkomath/RustyInk/docs/pages/page.md

 > 🚧 This project is currently under development.
 Expect breaking changes. 🚧

 A sleek and minimalist static site generator written in Rust.
 Designed with simplicity in mind, RustyInk makes website creation a breeze.
-It supports Markdown files, allowing you to write content with ease.
-Despite its simplicity, RustyInk is lightning-fast and lightweight.
-Powered by picocss, it ensures an optimized and efficient website rendering process.
-With RustyInk, you can create beautiful websites that are both minimalistic and performant.

 ### Installation